Hidden Convexity in Queueing Models: Convex Reformulation

 \subsubsection{$\Gamma_k/\Gamma_m/1$ Queue}

-Now, we turn to the more general setting of $\Gamma_k/\Gamma_m/1$ queues.
-To enforce $\E[T_n] = \E[S_n] = 1$, we should set $T_n\sim\Gamma(k, k)$ and $S_n\sim\Gamma(m, m)$ under the (shape, rate) parameterization.
-This is equivalent to working with $T_n\sim\Gamma(k, 1)$ and $S_n\sim\Gamma(m, 1)$ while rescaling the decision variables to $k\lambda$ and $m\mu$, respectively.
-For notational convenience, we adopt the latter convention and, with a slight abuse of notation, continue to denote the decision variables by $\lambda$ and $\mu$.
-All statements for the unit-mean case follow by rescaling.
-To guarantee the system is stable, we require that $\bar{\lambda} / \underline{\mu} < k / m$.
+We turn to the more general setting of $\Gamma_k/\Gamma_m/1$ queues.
+To enforce $\E[T_n] = \E[S_n] = 1$, we set $T_n\sim\Gamma(k, k)$ and $S_n\sim\Gamma(m, m)$ under the (shape, rate) parameterization.
 Leveraging the structural properties of Gamma distributions, we establish the main result of this paper: $\hat{L}_q(\tau)$ is convex, despite being composed of finitely many non-convex components and infinitely many rapidly diminishing convex tails.